Introduction to RAP

-Who can be considered as a senior fellow or post-doc?
+Who may be considered as a senior fellow or post-doc?

-Trainees in their 2nd and/or 3rd year, when ready to write their 'K-award' will be considered as a senior fellow or post-doc.
+Trainees in their 2nd and/or 3rd year and/or, when ready to write a 'K-award' - will be considered as a senior fellow or post-doc.

 Does the amount awarded represent direct costs only or does it include indirect costs?